 We then went to work training the technicians so they would know what it takes to pass the inspection the first time around.

-The unit is likely to pass Inspection once the Technician has done the Pre-Inspection Checklist.
+The unit is likely to pass the inspection once the technician has completed the pre-inspection checklist.

 They don’t always pass.
-Sometimes the inspector finds something we didn’t expect during housing inspections.
+Sometimes the inspector finds something we didn’t expect during the inspections.

 Or we run across something odd that wasn’t on the checklist.
-At those times, we update the Section 8 inspections checklist.
+At those times, we update our inspection checklist.

 Not only that, but we took advantage of training sessions offered by the local housing authorities.
 They will tell you what the major stumbling blocks are.
 They want landlords to pass the inspection the first time, too.
 It helps them to be more efficient.

 It’s worked well for us.
-We pass more than 50% of our inspections on the first time.
+We passed more than 50% of our inspections on the first time.

 Contact us to determine if we can help.